bengele-ptc/codeBeamer-examples/README.md

 Use `gradlew eclipse` to create project configuration for Eclipse.

-Use `gradlew assembleDist` to create distribution files that can be installed by extracting into the codeBeamer installation folder.
+Use `gradlew build` to create distribution files that can be installed by extracting into the codeBeamer installation folder.

 ## Examples